Analysts Offer Insights on Conglomerates Companies: Agco (AGCO), Cummins (CMI) and Xylem (XYL)

 According to TipRanks.com, Blair is a 4-star analyst with an average return of 17.3% and a 68.6% success rate.
 Blair covers the Industrial Goods sector, focusing on stocks such as Lincoln Electric Holdings, Watts Water Technologies, and Altra Industrial Motion.

-Currently, the analyst consensus on Xylem is a Hold with an average price target of $96.25.
+Xylem has an analyst consensus of Hold, with a price target consensus of $96.25.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.